Compact reference

 andread_nested_counter2

-above, which have the same behavior. - For convenience, local variables can hold null ledger state type
+above, which have the same behavior. - For convenience, local variables can hold default ledger state type values,

 init_nested_map